 Basketball for sport.
 Basketball as music.
 Basketball to get kids reading.
 It’s very versatile!

 Why not read basketball books this March to get in on the madness?
-What are you favorite basketball books?
+What are your favorite basketball books for kids?
 Thanks for sharing!

 Multicultural Basketball Books for Kids

 B is for Baller: The Ultimate Basketball Alphabet by James Littlejohn, illustrated by Matthew Shipley

 You don’t have to be learning the alphabet to enjoy this romp through the greatest basketball players of all time.
 I really like how illustrator Matthew Shipley made each page like a portrait with a stunning colorful background.
 This makes the book a visual treat and really makes each individual player stand out.

 My 14-year-old son will love this book.
 He’s a big basketball fan! [picture book, ages 3 and up]